×

 In addition to the scheduled uninterrupted teaching, activities that make up the balance of the mandated teaching time for GPT1 and GPT2 registrars may include:

-• orientation to the practice
+• orientation to the training site

 • opportunistic and planned case discussions during and at the end of the day